tregua87/sgx-forensic/volatility-plugin/README.md

 - Memory Analysis (i.e., `-a M`): look for patterns in the enclave memory.
 - Interface Analysis (i.e., `-a I`): look for interface information in the enclave.
 You can further indicate the SDX framework used with the option `FRAMEWORK`.
 - Both memory and interface analysis (i.e., `-a B`, or default behavior): the plugin performs both memory and interface analysis.

+If the main ELF differs from the one located by Volatility (e.g., it happens for Java applications, but not only), you can manually indicate the main ELF base address through `MAINELF` (e.g, `--mainelf 0x7fb1a248d000`).

 ```bash
 PLUGIN_DIR=$HOME/sgx-forensic-2/volatility-plugin/